oracle/dbt-oracle/doc/source/user_guide/introduction.rst

 * Create a connection profile on your local machine.
 The default location is `~/.dbt/profiles.yml`

-Next, configure connection related parameters and test if dbt connection works using dbt debug command
+Next, :ref:`configure connection<connection>` related parameters and test if dbt connection works using dbt debug command

 .. code-block:: text
    :emphasize-lines: 1, 3-6, 9-17